mlochbaum/BQN/spec/token.md

 # Specification: BQN token formation

 This page describes BQN's token formation rules (token formation is also called scanning).
 Most tokens in BQN are a single character long, but quoted characters and strings, identifiers, and numbers can consist of multiple characters, and comments, spaces, and tabs are discarded during token formation.
+Additionally, identifier, literal, and primitive tokens are assigned a syntactic role that determines how they are seen by the grammar.
+The case-insensitive matching of identifiers and special names is described in the [scoping rules](scope.md), not here.

 BQN source code should be considered as a series of unicode code points, which we refer to as "characters".
 Implementers should note that not all languages treat unicode code points as atomic, as exposing the UTF-8 or UTF-16 representation instead is common.
 For a language such as JavaScript that uses UTF-16, the double-struck characters `𝕨𝕩𝕗𝕘𝕤𝕎𝕏𝔽𝔾𝕊𝕣` are represented as two 16-bit surrogate characters, but BQN treats them as a single unit.
 The line feed (LF) and carriage return (CR) characters are both considered newline characters.